stanbaek/ece387/_sources/Appendix/login-server.md

 This guide covers setting up the **login server** — the machine that hosts OpenLDAP (user accounts) and NFS (shared home directories) for the lab.
 It is one of three companion guides:

-- **login-server.md** (this file) — the login server itself
+- **Login Server Setup** (this page) — the login server itself
-- [login-client.md](login-client.md) — master computers that authenticate against the login server
+- [Master (Client) Setup](login-client.md) — master computers that authenticate against the login server
-- [master-standalone-setup.md](master-standalone-setup.md) — a single master with a local account, no login server
+- [Master Setup - Standalone](MasterSetupJazzy.md) — a single master with a local account, no login server

 ## Why a Login Server?